curityio/idsvr-gitops-configuration-management/README.md

-# Automated Configuration Management
+# GitOps Identity Server Configuration Management

-Demonstrates how to save configuration commits made in the Admin UI to a Git repository.
+Demonstrates a method to automate updates to a Git repo when Identity Server configuration changes.

 ## Prerequisites